 When Jenny started TAKHZYRO, it wasn’t smooth sailing: she was still getting swells and began to question if it was the right treatment for her.
-With the support of Juan, her husband and caregiver, she stuck with it and these days she has the possibility to live life beyond her HAE.
+With the support of Juan, her husband and caregiver, she stuck with it and these days she has the possibility to live with fewer and less severe HAE attacks.

 JENNY: Hi, my name is Jenny and this is My Reimagine Vlog.
 David, are you ready?